LordMoMA/Hexagonal-Architecture/README.md

 - ✅ Redis as cache on users to improve performance
 - ✅ Add a new server for v2/payments endpoint
 - ✅ Add load balancer for server cluster
+- ⌛️ Fix tests to use DB migration and pass the CI
+- ⌛️ Add telemetry to APIs
-- ⌛️ Add observability and monitoring to the /users/:id endpoint
+- ⌛️ Add observability and monitoring to the /users/:id endpointd
 - ⌛️ Design wallet service
 - ⌛️ Design payment event service
 - ⌛️ Design a double-entry ledger system